torydebra/Master_Thesis_Robotic/README.md

 # Master_Thesis_Report
-Maste Thesis pdf, for now, it included only short introduction and some state of art.
+Master Thesis pdf, for now, it included only short introduction and some state of art.